 Let’s look carefully at the last things he said to you:

-1. He said he understood, but he’s always been kind of slow guy in the relationship.
-Translation: This is going too fast for me.
-For this to ever go forward, I need you to stop pushing it.
+- He said he understood, but he’s always been kind of slow guy in the relationship.
+[Translation: This is going too fast for me.
+For this to ever go forward, I need you to stop pushing it].

-2. He said that he feels he can not give me the attention I need.
-Translation: I can’t be your sole source of happiness/attention.
-You need to get a life besides me.
+- He said that he feels he can not give me the attention you need.
+[Translation: I can’t be your sole source of happiness/attention.
+You need to get a life besides me].

-3. He said he wants to be more involved but feels that something is holding him back and he is not sure why.
-Translation: I am not sure about my feelings for you.
-I need a little more time to really get in touch with how I feel about this relationship.
+- He said he wants to be more involved but feels that something is holding him back and he is not sure why.
+[Translation: I am not sure about my feelings for you.
+I need a little more time to really get in touch with how I feel about this relationship].

-4. He also said he has a lot going on and is not sure if this is a good time for him to be in a relationship.
-Translation: I have a lot to deal with in my life right now.
-A relationship is not top on my priority list.
+- He also said he has a lot going on and is not sure if this is a good time for him to be in a relationship.
+[Translation: I have a lot to deal with in my life right now.
+A relationship is not top on my priority list].

 If you’d really listened to all these, you’d have heard that what he wants from you is not “more” but less.
 Contacting him just to find out if what you said may have hurt him is asking him to explain his actions and talk about how he feels.
 This may ease the uncomfortable feeling of abandonment/rejection you feel, but it adds more to the reasons why he feels “this is too much, I need some breathing space”.

 If you want to make things between you right again, them restore the give and take balance back to a healthy 50/50 or even 60/40.
-To begin, wait until he contacts you, and when he does, tell him you recognize that you can’t just keep pushing and pushing to a point where you’re doing all the work including pursuing him, then turn around and complain that he is not doing his part.
+It’s only been a week, wait for another 3 – 5 days and if he does not contact you, reach out to him.
+Tell him you realize that you can’t just keep pushing and pushing to a point where you’re doing all the work including pursuing him, then turn around and complain that he is not doing his part.
 Then tell him that instead of complaining, you’re going to listen better to what he is telling you.

 Then build on this.
 Give him time and space to be himself without you coaching him on what a man needs to do.
 Most importantly, listen!